G6EJD/ESP8266-Web-Server/README.md

 reads the DHT temp and humidity adds some HTML wrappers and directly serves the HTML to the client.
 IN the other, the ESP8266 reads the temperature and humidity, then writes these to a text file on the SD Card, then uses HTML to constuct a web page around the value to show how values can be aprsed between environments and for data logging.

+With the exception of the ESP8266 .ini file copy all files to an SD Card, insert it to the SD Card reader, compile the code...